agentfoo88/GratiStellar-legal/TERMS_OF_SERVICE.md

 ---

-*These Terms of Service were last updated on [INSERT DATE] and are effective immediately.*
+*These Terms of Service were last updated on November 17, 2025 and are effective immediately.*